mre/endler.dev/content/2024/the-dying-web/index.md

 We gave it all away for nothing.

 Let me be the first to admit that I too am not without sin.
-There was a weak period 15 years ago when browser performance became so unbearable on anything other than Chrome that it forced my hand to make the switch.
+There was a weak moment about 15 years ago when browser performance became so unbearable on anything other than Chrome that it forced my hand to make the switch.
 And yes, for a while, life was good and websites loaded quickly.